It’s funny how the value of a dollar is relative.

 For example, I recently spent $5 on a bag of mandarins that looked great in the store but turned out to be horribly bitter.
 I really need some citrusy goodness in my life right now, so to say that I was disappointed would be an understatement.
 I was crushed.

 They’re still sitting in my fridge and I don’t know if I have the willpower to finish them off.
 A waste of money, but it is what it is.

-Just a few weeks ago, my buddy Dave mentioned that he had spent $1 to buy Heads Up! in the iOS App Store (to be fair, he was testing it out for his article on fun mobile games to play with friends in the same room) and I balked.
-“You spent money on a mobile app?
-Are you insane?“
+Compare that to another recent situation where my buddy Dave mentioned that he had spent $1 to buy Heads Up! in the iOS App Store.
+(To be fair, he was testing it out for his article on fun mobile games to play with friends in the same room.)

-But if I sit back and really think about it, is it really that insane?
-Why am I okay with throwing away $5 on fruit but reluctant to drop $1 on an app?
-There’s no hesitation when I buy a $9 Chipotle burrito that I’ll eat and forget about by the time I’m in a carb-induced food coma, yet I could agonize for days deciding whether $3 for a mobile app is really worth it—even one that I know will bring me years of convenience, productivity, and/or entertainment.
+There’s no hesitation when I buy a $9 Chipotle burrito that I’ll eat and forget about in a few hours.
+But I could agonize over whether $3 for a useful note-taking app is worth it—even when I know it’ll bring me years of convenience, productivity, and/or entertainment.

 “The findings from the two brain imaging experiments suggest that people are processing the intangible and tangible objects very differently within their brains.”Robert Eres